TBosak/jobsnap/README.md

 JobSnap is a privacy-focused Chrome extension that streamlines job applications by combining intelligent resume parsing, multi-profile management, and automatic form filling across major job platforms.
 Featuring a bold pastel gradient UI that makes job hunting feel less stressful, all processing happens locally—your resume data never leaves your device.

+All profiles are stored using the open [JSON Resume](https://jsonresume.org/) standard, a community-driven specification for resume data that ensures your information is portable and future-proof.

 ## What JobSnap Does

 ### Resume Intelligence
 - **Smart parsing**: Import PDF or DOCX resumes with automatic OCR fallback for scanned documents
-- **Structured profiles**: Normalizes all resume data into JSON Resume format with 12 editable sections
+- **Structured profiles**: Normalizes all resume data into [JSON Resume](https://jsonresume.org/) format with 13 editable sections
 - **Multiple profiles**: Create and manage different resume variations for different roles
 - **Skill extraction**: Automatically identifies and normalizes skills from your experience

 ### Job Application Automation
 - **One-click autofill**: Automatically fills application forms on supported platforms
-- **9+ job boards supported**: LinkedIn, Greenhouse, Lever, Workday, Workable, Oracle, Y Combinator, Adzuna, and more
+- **6 dedicated adapters**: LinkedIn, Greenhouse, Lever, Workday, Oracle, plus generic fallback for other sites
 - **Smart field mapping**: Intelligently matches your profile data to form fields
 - **Generic fallback**: Works on unsupported sites with best-effort field detection